deeri1x/public-instructions/drill-arrays-speedrun.md

 **(aka What the Cluck?!?)**

+## Preamble

+A speedrun is meant to practice running through some basic skills as quickly as possible.
+Unlike non-speedrun drills, where you're typically asked to build a custom class and then "drive" it a bit, a speedrun drill is meant to be done solely in your `public static void main`.

 ## Time Required

 I used a stopwatch and recorded the times I required when doing this drill: